jojowakaki/dots/README.md

 3. On Vim run :PlugInstall

 This doesnot cover gtk kvantum and qutebrowser themes and fonts, those need to be downloaded and applied separately
-- Fonts used: Iosevka nord, Mononki nerd and JetBrains nerd
+- Fonts used: Iosevka nord, Mononki nerd and JetBrains Mono nerd
 - gtk-theme = nordic
 - icon theme = qogir-dark
 - cursor theem = Qogir